-For the varietè shows, there is generally no tech rehearsal, although we can provide a quick sound check and/or light check if needed – in which case you communicate your needs to the lighting and sound operators ninety minutes before the show.
+For the varieté shows at Hale’s Palladium, there is generally no tech rehearsal, although we can provide a quick sound check and/or light check if needed – in which case you communicate your needs to the lighting and sound operators ninety minutes before the show.
 For aerial acts, the rigging must be done two hours before the start of the show.
 This is a fast-moving festival, so acts that require extensive technical rehearsal are not advised.

 Aerial artists are required to carry liability insurance and secure a rider naming Moisture Festival as an additional insured.

 The burlesque shows (Libertease Cabaret) are presented at Broadway Performance Hall in a formal theater and require every act to be present for a technical rehearsal.
-There is also a separate tech rehearsal on a non-show day to rig all of the aerial acts for the week’s cabaret shows.
-Please note that in 2019 the cabaret shows are only presented during the third week of the festival, on March 28, 29, and 30.
+There is also a separate tech rehearsal on a non-show day to rig all of the aerial acts for the week’s burlesque shows.
+Please note that in 2019 the burlesque shows are only presented during the third week of the festival at Broadway Performance Hall on March 28, 29, and 30.

 All shows take place in venues where there is theatrical lighting, a sound system, technicians, shared dressing rooms, etc, but the theaters are not equipped to handle complicated technical demands, and lighting instruments usually can not be refocused for a specific act.